Russell Henley betting profile: Sony Open in Hawaii - PGA TOUR

 Henley's advanced stats and rankings

-- Henley posted a Strokes Gained: Off-the-Tee average of 0.302 in his past five tournaments, demonstrating solid driving performance.
+- Henley posted an average of 0.302 Strokes Gained: Off-the-Tee in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green in his past five tournaments, Henley sported a strong 0.470 mark.
+- In terms of Strokes Gained: Approach the Green, Henley delivered a 0.470 mark in his past five starts.

-- Around the greens, Henley delivered a positive 0.221 Strokes Gained: Around-the-Green mark in his past five tournaments.
+- Around the greens, Henley averaged 0.221 Strokes Gained: Around-the-Green in his past five tournaments.

-- On the greens, Henley posted a -0.010 Strokes Gained: Putting average in his past five tournaments, indicating consistent performance on the putting surfaces.
+- On the greens, Henley posted a -0.010 Strokes Gained: Putting average in his past five starts.

-- Henley has averaged 0.983 Strokes Gained: Total in his past five tournaments, reflecting strong overall performance.

 All stats in this article are accurate for Henley as of the start of the Sony Open in Hawaii.